rerun/rerun/README.md

 `-L` *DIRECTORY*
 : Recorded _command_ execution logs stored in this directory.
 Also settable via `RERUN_LOGS`.

-`--replay *LOG*`
-: Compare the results of a _command_ execution to that in a replay log and show the difference in output if any.

 `-v`
 : Execute _command_ in verbose mode.